-Poor system performance and a slow EHR can impact patient care, contribute to physician frustration, and destroy practice culture.
+Poor system optimization and a slow EHR can impact patient care, contribute to physician frustration, and destroy practice culture.
 Before your medical practice throws in the towel with your EHR, gets frustrated with your EHR vendor, or wastes practice resources chasing down the wrong solution, there are a few things you can do to speed up your EHR.

 How to Handle A Slow EHR System